dulnikovsky/magicstompfrenzy/README.md

 ### Editing patches

 After that you can edit patches.
 To choose the patch to edit double-click on it in the patches list.
-The chosen patch will be transferred to the temporary memory of your Magistomp and will become the "active" patch.
-This will also open the editor window.
+The chosen patch will be transferred to the temporary memory of your Magicstomp and will become the "active" patch.
+This will also activate the editor window.
 In this window you can change the parameters of the chosen patch.
 The changes will become audible immidiately.
-When a patch has been changed it will be marked with a yellow box in the list.
+When a patch has been changed it will be also marked with a yellow box in the list.
 Using the "Undo/Redo" button you can compare the orginal patch with the edited patch.

 You can also swap and copy patches in the list using according buttons.